sravsk/knowhow-cms/README.md

   SENDGRID_API_KEY: 'sendgrid-api-key'
 };

+> Download Elasticsearch and Logstash from elastic.co.
+Download the JDBC driver for MySQL.

+Run bin/elasticsearch.

+In the logstash.conf config file in the root directory, enter the path to your downloaded jdbc driver library.

+Run bin/logstash -f logstash.conf

 ## Requirements

-Node
+> Node
-MySQL
+> MySQL
-React
+> React
-Sequelize
+> Sequelize
-Express
+> Express

 ## Development